-There’s nothing better than making your own set of ceramic tiles, whether it’s for a set of six coasters (they make the best Christmas or birthday gifts) or whether you want to be truly ambitious and make an entire set for your bathroom or kitchen, let your creativity run wild making your own ceramic tiles.
+There’s nothing better than making your own set of ceramic tiles, whether it’s for a set of six coasters (they make the best Christmas or birthday gifts) or whether you want to be truly ambitious and make an entire set for your bathroom or kitchen, let your creativity run wild.

 Bisque firing your tiles in the kiln then putting them through a separate glaze firing is the best way to make sure they will be durable.
-Single firing, although great for many things, is not ideal for making tiles, as the glazes come out less robust and runs the risk of flaking off.
+Single firing, although great for many things, is not ideal for making tiles, as the glazes come out less robust and run the risk of flaking off.
 As mentioned before, drying your tiles properly is crucial, so they don’t crack at any point.
 The best way to dry the tiles evenly on each side is to dry them between two sheets of drywall; this ensures the moisture leaves the clay evenly and dries at an even rate.
-After drying your tiles on the drywall transfer them to a wire rack, so the air can get to them.
-When bisque firing your tiles you can stack them all up in the kiln or you can pop them in a special tile rack, which should mean less chance of breakage.
+After drying your tiles on the drywall, transfer them to a wire rack so that the air can get to them.
+When bisque firing your tiles, you can stack them all up in the kiln, or you can pop them in a special tile rack, which should mean less chance of breakage.